MTgravity/mvt-map/README.md

 |POSTGRES_DB|`mapdb`|Database Name|
 |MAPBOX_TOKEN|`pk.ey...`|Public Mapbox Access Token|

-Will need a Mapbox API access token.
+The webmap utilizes the Mapbox JS API, which requires an access token.
 Information about setting up a token can be found in the documentation on thier [website](https://docs.mapbox.com/help/getting-started/access-tokens/)